-It is the policy of the LMU-Harrogate PA Program to follow CDC and OSHA guidelines to prevent transmission of

-HIV in the healthcare setting.
-LMU-Harrogate PA Program students, faculty, and staff members are to follow standard
+It is the policy of the LMU-Harrogate PA Program to follow CDC and OSHA guidelines to prevent transmission of HIV in the healthcare setting.
+LMU-Harrogate PA Program students, faculty, and staff members are to follow standard precautions and assume that all blood or body fluids are potentially infectious.
+These guidelines include the following:

-Routine use of personal protective equipment (such as gloves, face and eye shields, andgowns) when anticipating contact with blood or body fluids.

-Immediate washing of hands and other skin surfaces after contact with blood or body fluids.

-Careful handling and disposal of sharp instruments during and after use.

-Careful use of safety devices developed to help prevent needle stick injuries.
+- Routine use of personal protective equipment (such as gloves, face and eye shields, andgowns) when anticipating contact with blood or body fluids. - Immediate washing of hands and other skin surfaces after contact with blood or body fluids. - Careful handling and disposal of sharp instruments during and after use. - Careful use of safety devices developed to help prevent needle stick injuries.